UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

   mc.setBlock(pos, block.WOOL.id, num)
 ```

-There is a mistake in this on purpose
+* There is a mistake in this on purpose.

-It will appear in red in the Python window see if you can see what it is and fix it.
+* It will appear in red in the Python window.
+* See if you can see what the problem is and fix it.

-Once it works can you work ut what the code is doing?
+* Once it works can you work out what the code is doing?

 ## Well done you have completed this bit